aazvf/Mutedit/README.md

 My favourite feature.
 Click the coloured boxes at the top to set a random theme, or "more settings" to manually set colours and more.

+These settings and your muted words settings are stored in your browser's localstorage.

 ## How it's made

 It's all vue.

 This project started as a single vue2 component in an empty laravel app.
 The single component became a few and a mixin.
 It found a new home after some decorations in a fresh nuxt 3 app.
 With aspirations to become fully static and hosted without a backend on s3, it slowly adapted to the new patterns and paradigms set forth by example in the nuxt 3 docs.

 The author invites you, the reader, to view, modify, critique, learn from, re-host, and generally do anything with this code.